eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 On mobile devices, videos auto play when shown in the feed.

-But if you have a video with a talking head, people will see the talking head, but they won't hear the audio.
+But if you have a video with a talking head, people will see your mouth moving, but they won't hear the audio.
 And that just looks silly.

 I could upload a subtitle file to Linkedin, but I'd have to edit that for each excerpt.
 Or, I can use hard captions, "burned in", to the video to avoid that problem.

 I use ffmpeg to help with this.
 The software is free and runs from the command line.
-Although that can make it seem quite complicated.
+Although, that can make it seem quite complicated.

 `ffmpeg` is multi-platform free software that you can download from `https://www.ffmpeg.org/`.